dkmur/Stats/README.md

 Note 1: make sure to add new devices to ``table Area`` when expanding setup.
 I never remove origins as I want to keep the data collected.<br>
 Note 2: in case you stop scanning an area, remove the area.ini file in /areas and execute ``settings.run``<br>

-### 4 Grafana (optional)
+### 4 Grafana (optional but recommended)
 - Install Grafana, more details can be found at https://grafana.com/docs/grafana/latest/installation/debian/#install-from-apt-repository or if you prefer to use docker <https://hub.docker.com/r/grafana/grafana>
 - Create datasource on STATS_DB and MAD_DB
 - Add datasource names to config.ini
-- After executing settings.run, import the dashboards from /Stats/grafana
+- After executing settings.run, import the dashboards from /Stats/grafana by selecting ``+`` and then import (Templates 20 and 21 connect to MAD_DB dashboard, the rest to STATS_DB.

 ### 5 Starting Stats menu